Body Found During Search for Missing NJ Man, Family Says

-A body was found during the search for a young man who went missing in Bridgeton, New Jersey, according to family members.
+New Jersey State Police say they have found the body of a young man who went missing in Bridgeton, New Jersey.

+The body has been identified as that of 23-year-old Jonathan Morris II, police said in a brief statement to NBC10.

-Family members say police found a body while searching for 23-year-old Jonathan Morris Monday afternoon in the Hopewell Township section of Bridgeton.
-They have not yet confirmed whether the body is that of Morris.
-State Police also have not confirmed if a body was found.
+Monday afternoon, family members had said that police found a body while searching for Morris in the Hopewell Township section of Bridgeton.

 Morris was reported missing on Friday.
 He spoke with his mother Stephanie Pernell on Thursday while working as a support professional at a developmental home in Sicklerville, New Jersey.
 Morris had plans to go to the gym that night.